Aliases for FZD4 Gene

 GeneCards Summary for FZD4 Gene

 FZD4 (Frizzled Class Receptor 4) is a Protein Coding gene.
 Diseases associated with FZD4 include exudative vitreoretinopathy 1 and exudative vitreoretinopathy.
-Among its related pathways are Signaling by GPCR and Infectious disease.
+Among its related pathways are Basal cell carcinoma and Hippo signaling pathway.
 GO annotations related to this gene include G-protein coupled receptor activity and protein heterodimerization activity.
 An important paralog of this gene is FZD10.

 UniProtKB/Swiss-Prot for FZD4 Gene